MiloBuwalda/uva-prog-c/20 Lectures/010 Week 1/00 Wednesday.md

 [Slides](http://cdn.cs50.net/2011/fall/lectures/1/week1w.pdf)

-## Announcements and Demos (0:00–6:00)

-* 0 new handouts.

-* Problem Set 0 is due at noon tomorrow!
-You need to upload your project to MIT’s website and also fill out this form.

-* Don’t forget about Walkthroughs on Sunday nights at 33 Oxford Street!
-Sometimes we have trouble getting everyone’s ID card activated to get into the building, so if you find yourself locked out, dial 617-BUG-CS50 and hit the secret option 0 to get in touch with one of the TFs.

-* Post your questions to help.cs50.net.

-* Office Hours will be held tonight.
-When you arrive, point your web browser to queue.cs50.net, answer a few questions about the reason for your visit, and virtually raise your hand!
-The CS50 Greeter will then pair you with a TF and your browser will begin to flash when it’s your turn to be helped.

-* Scribe Notes are here for your viewing pleasure!
-If you’re reading this, then you’re already benefiting from my ability to turn David into a pretty PDF document.

-* Full transcripts of the lectures are also available alongside the videos.
-In the interest of saving paper, we don’t print many hard copies of the slides and source code used in lecture, but they’re available online in advance of class.

-* Sectioning will commence this weekend.
-More on that during Friday’s lecture.

-* Ever wondered what that big honkin’ contraption is in a glass case in the Science Center?
-It’s the Harvard Mark I, a computer used by Harvard starting in 1944.
-It was capable of doing computations up to 23 significant digits and weighed 10,000 pounds.
-Multiplication took 6 seconds, division took 15.3 seconds, and a logarithmic or trigonometric function took over 1 minute.

 ## From Last Time (6:00–14:00)

 * Recall from last time that ASCII is a mapping from binary numbers to al-